rodriguestiago0/actualbudget-backup/docs/getting-started.md

 ### Connection to Actual

-Next we need to tell the container how it's going to talk to your Actual server.
+Next you need to tell the container how it's going to talk to your Actual server.
 To start with, download the [`docker-compose.yml`](/docker-compose.yml?raw=1) file to your machine.
 Put it in its own folder somewhere, and then open it for editing.
-I will go over the mandatory and most used fields here, for the others, check the [README](/README.md) for what they do.
+This guide will go over the mandatory and most used fields here, for the others, check the [README](/README.md) for what they do.

 #### Mandatory fields

-`ACTUAL_BUDGET_URL` - First, we need to tell it the url of the website, including the protocol, and the port (if applicable) (NB: Do NOT add a trailing / to this.
-For e.g. `ACTUAL_BUDGET_URL: 'https://acutal.example.com'` will work, but `ACTUAL_BUDGET_URL: 'https://acutal.example.com/'` will not)
+`ACTUAL_BUDGET_URL` - First, set the url of the Actual Server, including the protocol, (and the port if applicable) (NB: Do NOT add a trailing / to this. e.g. `ACTUAL_BUDGET_URL: 'https://acutal.example.com'` will work, but `ACTUAL_BUDGET_URL: 'https://acutal.example.com/'` will not)

 `ACTUAL_BUDGET_PASSWORD` - Second, you need to put the password for your budget.
-(NB: If your password contains either a `'` or a `\`, you need to escape them e.g. if your password was `123Super'Pass\word` you would need to enter `ACTUAL_BUDGET_PASSWORD: '123Super\'Pass\\word'`.
-If your password contains any of `"`, `$`, or a space, change it so it doesn't.
-It's possible to make that work, but it's painful.
+(NB: If your password contains any singly quotes (`'`), you need to escape them e.g. if your password was `123Super'Password` you would need to enter `ACTUAL_BUDGET_PASSWORD: '123Super\'Password'`.
+If your password contains any of `"`, `$`, `\` or a space, change it so it doesn't.
+It's possible to make that work, but it's painful.)

 `ACTUAL_BUDGET_SYNC_ID` - Finally, this identifies the budget on the server.
 To get this ID, open Actual in your web browser, and go to `Settings`.
 At the bottom, click `Show advanced settings`, and the `Sync ID` should be in the top section there.